KieranOwens/fsfa/README.md

 - &#x1F4D7; Owens et al. [Parameter inference from a non-stationary unknown process using statistical feature-based slow feature analysis](url), _arXiv_ (In Preparation).

-For details on the parameter inference from a non-stationary unknown process (PINUP) problem see:
+For for a definition and literature review of the parameter inference from a non-stationary unknown process (PINUP) problem see:

 - &#x1F4D7; Owens & Fulcher [Parameter inference from a non-stationary unknown process](https://doi.org/10.1063/5.0228236), _Chaos: An Interdisciplinary Journal of Nonlinear Science_ (2024).